 When Alice gets a fever, I get out my fever survival bucket.
 It’s stocked with fun notebooks, coloring books and word games that only come out when she’s sick.
 One of her favorite dolls is there along with some chapstick and nose wipes.

-I also include a Braun thermometer, plus there’s a spot for her to keep her water.
 This helps her easily keep track of everything when she’s quarantined in our room.

 We’ve been relying on Braun for the last nine years to help track and monitor our kids’ fevers.
 We used to always use the Braun ThermoScan® Ear Thermometer – especially when they were babies.